PierreGrognet/ChIPseq_Workshop/ChIP_protocol.md

 ## ChiP:

+Wash **50 µL** of magnetic beads per IP, as instructed [here](reagents.md):
+- 30 µl will be used immediatly for the pre-clearing
+- 20 µl will be used the next day
+- **the washed beads must be stored at 4°C**
+\

 Dilution the chromatin :

 - If needed, thaw the chromatin on ice.
-- Seed 5µg of chromatin in a fresh tube.
+- Seed 5 µg of chromatin in a **DNA LoBind tube**.
 Adjust the volume to 1.1 ml with  cold [Lysis buffer](Lysis_Buffer.md) + protease inhibitor.
 Keep the tube on ice.

 **Prepare as many tubes as necessary for the different IPs and controls you will need**

 In the cold room:

-- Pre-clearing: Wash 30µL of magnetic beads per IP, as instructed [here](reagents.md).
-Then add 30 μl of washed magnetic beads to the chromatin.
+- Pre-clearing: Add 30 μl of washed magnetic beads to the chromatin.
 Incubate between 1 hour and 4 hours at 4°C on a rotating wheel.
-- Place the tubes on a magnetic rack for 2-3 min and recover the supernatant in a fresh tube.
+- Place the tubes on a magnetic rack for 2-3 min and recover the supernatant in a clean DNA LoBind tube.
 Keep the tube on ice.
 - Save 100 μl (= Input) to a new tube and freeze it at -20°C or -80°C.
 - Add the appropriate amount of antibody (see [here](reagents.md)) to the rest (1 ml).
 Incubate over night at 4°C on a rotating wheel.